In person at your polling station

 Voting by post

-You can either complete a form or put your request in writing to us.
-You will need to tell us how long you want this postal vote for.
-Ballot papers can also be sent out of the country, however, they will only be sent out one or two weeks before an election - to ensure your vote is counted you may prefer to appoint a proxy to vote on your behalf.
+You can apply to vote by post by filling in and returning this form, or request that one be sent to you.
+Applying for a postal vote will mean your ballot paper will be sent to your home address or any other address you give.
+A ballot paper can be sent out of the country, however, they will only be sent out one or two weeks before an election - to ensure your vote is counted you may prefer to appoint a proxy to vote on your behalf.

-Postal votes must be returned by the close of polling hours on the day of an election to be included in the count.
+Postal ballot papers are usually sent out 1 to 2 weeks before an election, and must be returned by the close of polling hours on the day of an election to be included in the count.
 Any received after that time will not be included.

 Voting by proxy

 If you can't go to the polling station and don't wish to vote by post, you can apply to vote by proxy.
 This means allowing somebody you trust to vote on your behalf.
 When you apply for a proxy vote you have to state why you cannot vote in person.